JohannesHoppe/angular-date-value-accessor/workspace/projects/date-value-accessor/README.md

 [![NPM version][npm-image]][npm-url]
 [![Tests][tests-image]][tests-url]

-A custom value accessor for Angular.
+A set of custom value accessors for Angular.
 Now you can use `<input type="date">` (provides real JavaScript date objects) directly with two-way data bindings (ngModel) as well as with reactive forms (formControlName/formControl).

 ## Demo